SS111/ParseModInfo/README.md

 ParseModInfo
 ============

-A C# class library for parsing Minecraft Forge mcmod.info files.
+A makeshift C# JSON parser specifically made for parsing Minecraft Forge's mcmod.info files.

+Please note, this was made for my Minecraft toolkit and is not perfect, but it does it's job.